Hamiltonian path and Hamiltonian cycle are solvable in polynomial time in graphs of bounded independence number: Introduction

 \begin{theorem} For every integer $k$, the existence of a Hamiltonian path and of a Hamiltonian cycle can be decided in polynomial time for $kK_1$-free graphs.
 In other words, Hamiltonian path and Hamiltonian cycle are in the class XP when parameterized by the independence number of the input graph. \end{theorem}

-The approach we use is motivated by Chv\'atal-Erd\H{o}s theorems on highly connected graphs that we restate in the following section.
+The approach we use is motivated by Chv\'atal-Erd\H{o}s's theorems on highly connected graphs that we restate in the following section.
 Informally speaking, if a $kK_1$-free graph is highly connected, the existence of a Hamiltonian path and a Hamiltonian cycle are guaranteed.
 If its connectivity is low, we find a small vertex cut, delete it and process the connected components of the resulting graph recursively.
 However, a Hamiltonian path may wind through the graph and visit each component several times.
 This leads us to introducing a new notion of {\em Hamiltonian-$\ell$-linkage} in a graph as a linkage consisting of disjoint paths connecting specified pairs of vertices and together using all vertices of the graph.
 We first prove a strengthening of Chv\'atal-Erd\H{o}s theorem for Hamiltonian-linkage, exploiting a result of Thomas and Wollan on linkages in highly connected graphs.
 Based on this, we prove in Theorem~\ref{thm:Ham-linkage-poly} that for all fixed $k$ and $\ell$, the Hamiltonian-$\ell$-linkage problem is polynomial time solvable in $kK_1$-free graphs.
 Theorem~\ref{thm:main} then follows when setting $\ell=1$.
 The Hamiltonian-$\ell$-linkage problem is formally described and the results are proved in Section~\ref{sec:linkage}.

-Since the exponent of the polynomial function expressing the running time of this algorithm depends on $k$ and $\ell$ and large multiplicative constants are involved, we inspect the cases of small $k$ and Hamiltonian paths and cycles in Section~\ref{sec:smallcases}.
-For $k=3$ and $4$ we explicitly describe the situations in which a Hamiltonian path does exist.
+Since the exponent of the polynomial function expressing the running time of this algorithm depends on $k$ and $\ell$ and large multiplicative constants are involved, we inspected the cases of small $k$ and Hamiltonian paths and cycles in a companion paper \cite{jedlivckova2024structure}.
+For $k=3,4$ and $5$, there are explicitly described situations in which a Hamiltonian path does exist.
 This description leads to a significant improvement of the running time estimates.

 As an application of these results, we consider the concept of distance constrained labellings, a notion stemming from the Frequency Assignment Problem, in Section~\ref{sec:L21}.
 We give a complete characterization (with respect to $H$) of the computational complexity of $L(2,1)$-labelling on $H$-free graphs, and a characterization of the computational complexity of $L'(2,1)$-labelling on $H$-free graphs for triangle-free graphs $H$.
 Finally, we gather concluding remarks and open problems in Section~\ref{sec:Conclusion}.